-10.16 Right of reply
+9.16 Right of reply

-- (1) The mover of a substantive motion has the right of reply. - (2) The mover of any amendment to a substantive motion has a right of reply. - (3) The right of the reply may only be exercised- - (a) where no amendment is moved to the substantive motion-at the conclusion of the discussion on the motion; or - (b) where one or more amendments have been moved to the substantive motion-at the conclusion of the discussion on the substantive motion and any amendments. - (4) After the mover of the substantive motion has commenced the reply- - (a) no other member is to speak on the question; - (b) there is to be no further discussion on, or any further amendment to, the motion. - (5) The right of the reply is to be confined to rebutting arguments raised by previous speakers and no new matter is to be introduced. - (6) At the conclusion of the right of reply, the substantive motion, or the substantive motion as amended, is immediately to be put to the vote.
+(1) The mover of a substantive motion has the right of reply.

+- (2) The mover of any amendment to a substantive motion has a right of reply. - (3) The right of the reply may only be exercised- - (a) where no amendment is moved to the substantive motion-at the conclusion of the discussion on the motion; or - (b) where 1 or more amendments have been moved to the substantive motion-at the conclusion of the discussion on the substantive motion and any amendments. - (4) After the mover of the substantive motion has commenced the reply- - (a) no other member is to speak on the question; - (b) there is to be no further discussion on, or any further amendment to, the motion. - (5) The right of the reply is to be confined to rebutting arguments raised by previous speakers and no new matter is to be introduced. - (6) At the conclusion of the right of reply, the substantive motion, or the substantive motion as amended, is immediately to be put to the vote.

-PART 11-PROCEDURAL MOTIONS
+PART 10-PROCEDURAL MOTIONS

-11.1 Permissible procedural motions
+10.1 Permissible procedural motions

-In addition to the right to move an amendment to a substantive motion (under Part 10), a member may move the following procedural motions-
+In addition to the right to move an amendment to a substantive motion (under Part 9), a member may move the following procedural motions-

 - (a) that the meeting proceed to the next item of business;

 - (b) that the debate be adjourned;

 - (c) that the meeting now adjourn;

 - (d) that the question be now put;

 - (e) that the member be no longer heard;

 - (f) that the ruling of the presiding member be disagreed with;

-(g) that the meeting be closed to the public (see clause 6.2).
+- (g) that the meeting be closed to the public (see clause 6.2);

+- (h) that the motion be deferred.

-11.2 No debate
+10.2 No debate

-- (1) The mover of a motion specified in paragraph (a), (b), (c), (f) or (g) of clause 11.1 may speak to the motion for not more than 5 minutes, the seconder is not to speak other than to formally second the motion, and there is to be no debate on the motion. - (2) The mover of a motion specified in paragraph (d) or (e) of clause 11.1 may not speak to the motion, the seconder is not to speak other than to formally second the motion, and there is to be no debate on the motion.
+- (1) The mover of a motion specified in paragraph (a), (b), (c), (f), (g) or (h) of clause 10.1 may speak to the motion for not more than 5 minutes, the seconder is not to speak other than to formally second the motion, and there is to be no debate on the motion. - (2) The mover of a motion specified in paragraph (d) or (e) of clause 10.1 may not speak to the motion, the seconder is not to speak other than to formally second the motion, and there is to be no debate on the motion.

-11.3 Who may move
+10.3 Who may move